Clinical UM Guideline

 The use of adenoidectomy is widely accepted to be an effective treatment for suspected adenoid tumor.
 While there is little clinical trial evidence to support this procedure, the removal of malignant tissue is the standard of care in most head and neck cancers (NCCN, 2013).

 Sleep disordered breathing (SDB) is a frequent indication for adenoidectomy in children and is characterized by disturbances in breathing pattern or efficacy during sleep.
 Unfortunately, there is no widely accepted standard for the diagnosis of SDB.
-However, it is recognized that SDB may involve snoring, mouth breathing, and pauses in breathing (apnea).
-However, use of snoring in the diagnosis of SDB should be used carefully, as the AAO-HNS states, "The presence or absence of snoring neither includes nor excludes SDB, as not all children who snore have SDB, and caregivers may not observe intermittent snoring that occurs during the night" (Baugh, 2011).
+However, common definitions of SDB may involve snoring, mouth breathing, and pauses in breathing (apnea).
+The AAO-HNS advise care in the use of snoring to diagnose SDB: "The presence or absence of snoring neither includes nor excludes SDB, as not all children who snore have SDB, and caregivers may not observe intermittent snoring that occurs during the night" (Baugh, 2011).
 Daytime symptoms associated with SDB may include excessive sleepiness, inattention, poor concentration, aggression, depression, hyperactivity, and wetting the bed.
 A wide array of obstructive disorders may result in SDB, ranging in severity from simple snoring to obstructive sleep apnea.
 The most common cause of SDB in children is tonsillar hypertrophy, which is an abnormal enlargement of the tonsils, including the adenoids.
 This may be due to chronic infection or excess tissue growth.
-Diagnosis of SDB may be based on an individual's medical history, physical examination, audio/video taping, pulse oximetry, or limited or full-night polysomnogram, also known as a sleep test.
+Physicians may diagnose SDB based on an individual's medical history, physical examination, audio/video taping, pulse oximetry, or limited or full-night polysomnogram, also known as a sleep test.
 History and physical examination are the most common initial methods for diagnosis.
 Treatment may involve antibiotics to address underlying infection, but if such treatment fails or is not indicated, tonsillectomy may be warranted.

 In children less than 3 years of age, behavioral issues related to SDB may be more difficult to identify (for example, they may not yet be continent and, as such, enuresis would not necessarily be a sign of SDB).
 In addition, access to diagnostic polysomnography may be difficult and the results may be less reliable.
 Based on additional clinical input from specialists in the field, it would be appropriate to consider adenoidectomy when a parent or caregiver reports regular episodes of nocturnal choking, gasping, apnea, or breath holding which have persisted for several months in the setting of documented adenoid hypertrophy.

 Obstructive sleep apnea (OSA) is a major subset of SDB.
 Individuals with OSA suffer from redundant soft tissue in the pharynx, including the adenoids and tonsils, which blocks the upper airway leading to periodic cessation of breathing.
 Individuals with OSA must change sleep position or increase their respiratory effort to overcome the blockage, disrupting sleeping patterns.
 Symptoms of OSA may include nocturnal gasping, cyanosis, excessive daytime sleepiness, pulmonary hypertension, and snoring, to name just a few.
-The diagnosis of OSA in children has not been standardized, although there is some consensus that a threshold of greater than one on the AHI is an indication of OSA (Au 2009; Chan, 2004; Spruyt, 2012).
-Both the AAP and AAO-HNS regard adenoidectomy as a reasonable option for any child with documented OSA and adenoid hypertrophy (AAO-HNS, 2011; Marcus, 2012).
+The diagnosis of OSA in children has not been standardized, although there is some consensus that a threshold of greater than one on the AHI is an indication of OSA (Au, 2009; Chan, 2004; Spruyt, 2012).
+The AAP regards adenoidectomy as a reasonable option for any child with documented OSA and adenoid hypertrophy (2012; Marcus, 2012).